Anderson-Lai/ib-notes/hleconomics/economics.md

 **it is perfectly possible to have allocative efficiency and maximum social surplus whilst either having complete income equality or complete income inequality, such as having a large part of the population be starving**

+# Dec.
+2, 2024 - Firms and Market Structures

+## Market Power
+**firm** - an organization that employs factors of production to produce and sell goods or services
+**industry** - a group of one or more firms (ex: car, shoe, banking industries, etc.)
+**market structures** - describes characteristics of a market's organization that determines the behaviour of firms

+the main difference between different market structures is the **extent to which each firm in the industry is able to control the price at which it sells its products**

+**the greater the market power of a firm, the greater the allocative inefficiency**

+## Market Structures
+**market** - a group of buyers and sellers of a particular good or service

+what determines market structure?
+- number of firms in the market
+- product differentiation
+- how easy it is for a firm to enter (barriers to entry) and leave the market

+there are **four** types of market structures

+### Perfect Competition
+- many firms
+- each sells an identical product (ex: natural resources and agriculture)
+- many buyers
+- no barriers to entry
+- both firms and buyers are well-informed of prices and products of all firms in the industry

+### Monopoly
+**note - no true monopolies exist anymore**

+- one firm produces the entire output of the industry
+- no close substitutes for the product
+- barriers to entry exists for new firms, thus protecting the monopolozing firm from competition

+Ex:
+old microsoft monopolizing operating systems

+### Monopolistic Competition
+the type of market structure **most commonly seen in day-to-day life**

+- many firms
+- each firm produces a similar but slightly different product (**product differentiation**)
+- each firm possesses an element of market power
+- no barriers to entry for new firms

+### Oligopoly
+- **small number** of firms compete
+- firms produce either almost identical products or differentiated products
+- barriers to entry exist to limit entry

+Ex:
+airline industry, pharmaceuticals